sonu27/ts-crud-test/README.md

 npm run start-dev
 ```

+See Postman folder for API docs

 ## Technical Choices Made

-TypeScript - various reasons, mainly type checking and better domain modelling
+- TypeScript - various reasons, mainly type checking and better domain modelling
-MySQL - familarity, and simplicity for this use case
+- MySQL - familarity, and simplicity for this use case
-No ORM - simplicity for this use case, would have gone with Moongoose if I had choosen MongoDB
+- No ORM - simplicity for this use case, would have gone with Moongoose if I had choosen MongoDB

-Todo
+### Todo
-Handle foreign key failures and deletes organisations which are parents
+- Handle foreign key failures and deletes organisations which are parents
+- Improve separation of layers